bluecube/zippity/README.md

 // Getting file size is in O(1) println!("Total zip file size will be {}B", zippity.size());

-// Write to the sink, discarding the data copy(&mut zippity, &mut sink()).await.unwrap();
+// Write to output (in this case a sink, throwing it away) copy(&mut zippity, &mut sink()).await.unwrap();

 })